October 18, 202515 minLion Fans

 Risks:

-• Rapid following in a short period → 99% chance of detection
+• Rapid following in a short period is one of the most easily detected behavioral patterns there is

 • Even with random delays, Instagram's AI can still identify the pattern

-• In 2025, Instagram can now identify scripts designed to simulate human behavior
+• Instagram can now identify scripts specifically designed to simulate human behavior

 Script 2: Auto-Like and Comment